 And that’s the list.
 Lemme know what you think.
 Maybe I’ll get around to a Part II.

-SKULLS- 13 across the board.
-Seriously.
+SKULLS- 13 across the board except I Eat Your Skin.
+That gets 2.
+But seriously.
 If you ain’t seen ’em, treat yerself.